 Plum Crazy is one of the second wave hybrids by the famous Fleming brothers.
 (See the story of the Fleming Hibiscus Hybrids below.)
 After perfecting these stunning plants in red, white and pink, Plum Crazy is what they called antique purple with flowers fully 10 inches across.
 The foliage is equally innovative.
-The leaves are dark purple with contrast purple veins and a distinctive maple-like shape.
+The leaves purplish-green foliage and are a distinctive maple-like shape.

 The Hardy Hibiscus is the result of hybridizing our own little-known North American native wildflower shrubs, the tall wild hibiscus species, mostly one called Hibiscus moscheutos.